ideonella/ideonella.github.io/social.md

 <section class="split">
  <div class="left">
   <ul>
    <p>Some of our members are passionate about PvP.
 This lets us have fun tournament events!
 There are two kinds of tournaments.
 Ranked and unranked.
-Power, or ranked, tournaments happen on the first **Sunday** of the month after Vell and are used to determine P-Rank.
+Power, or ranked, tournaments happen on the first <b>Sunday</b> of the month after Vell and are used to determine P-Rank.
 Power tournaments use the member's own characters and gear.
 Enlisted's P-Rank will be published, but publishing is optional for regular members.
 Unranked tournaments happen every Sunday after Vell.</p><p>Unranked tournaments types:</p>
    <li>Oasis, where everyone must use Oasis event armor, weapons, and cannot use accessories.</li>
    <li>Trial, where everyone uses a trial character for the tournament.</li>
    <li>Node, where everyone must limit their AP/DP to a certain amount.</li>